mukhortov/HESH-WordPress-Plugin/readme.txt

 == Changelog ==

+= 2.0.1 =
+* fixed bug: #29 esc key weirdness
+* fixed bug: #30 don't steal editor focus from title on _'Add New Post'_
+* fixed bug: #43 scrollbar appears in middle of text editor
+* fixed bug: #45 toolbar can be too big

 = 2.0.0 =
 * now adjusts to the _'Enable full-height editor and distraction-free functionality'_ setting
 * syntax highlighting on Theme and Plugin Editor pages